sbissantz/adatutor/README.md

 ### Description

-The `adatutor` package supports our efforts to introduce boosting to psychologists with little machine learning background.
-It provides the necessary datasets and some convenience functions that we use in our hands-on tutorial.
+The `adatutor` package supports our efforts to introduce boosting to psychologists with little or no machine learning background.
+It provides the necessary dataset and convenience functions used in our hands-on tutorial.

 ### Installation